 In this entry you will find information about what quantum physics is.
-Begin from the approach that feels easier or closer to you (play, discover, or learn), and then explore the others and see how your understanding of quantum physics shifts and expands!
+Start from the section that feels easier or closer to you (play, discover, or learn), and then explore the others to see how your understanding shifts and expands!

 Particle in a box is a videogame exploring the very first differences between classical physics and quantum physics.
 By playing it you will first experience how a classical particle behaves, and then jump through the quantum hole to arrive to the quantum world.
 There, you will become familiar with concepts such as quantisation of energy, the wave-function, and the probabilistic nature of Quantum Mechanics when measurement or observations of microscopic particles, like electrons, take place.